albush/WCSATX2016/WCSATX2016.md

 * Reference your own work
 * Link to your past posts
+* Reward your long-time followers
 * Link to other people's work
-* Go back to old posts and link

 ---